ladybug-tools/ladybug-web/README.md

 	* Sun high at poles, low at equator
 	* Times reversed below equator
 	* Analemmas upside down
-* Updates time zone data always - even if no lat/lon change

 * Not all sliders working properly
-* Maps not updating properly when using sliders
+* Maps not aways not updating properly when using sliders
 * Permalink support (currently broken )